xanoxt/api-docs/whitepapers/cyber•Chain.md

 - _Phrases_.
 E.g. `forest gump imdb`.
 These queries can be combination of well known terms and contribute another half to ever-growing unique query set.
 Even if we get relevant links from indexed `forest`, `gump` and `imdb` separately we would not able to combine answer to return meaningful movie rating to a user.
 But we can find _the most close documents_ between `imdb`, `forest` and `gump` and sort them by relevance.
 Those likely be the most relevant answers.
 This simple method can significantly increase efficiency for long tail queries without rocket science.
 - _Unique queries_.
 These is about 10% of never-seen-before queries.
 We expect that the market of linking will create a segment for on-demand answers.
 We remember that any query can be seen in memory pool by every network participant.
 Thus opportunity to earn can create healthy and competitive market for on-demand answer in environment without technical limitations.

-## Spam Protection - not ready yet
+## Spam Protection

-..
-Voting power decay ..
-Vested Interest ..
-Broadband limiting
+In the center of spam protection system is an assumption that write operations can be executed only by those who have vested interest in success of the search engine.
+Every 1% of stake in search engine gives ability to use 1% of possible network broadband.
+As nobody use all possessed broadband we use fractional reserves while limiting broadband like ISPs do.
+Details of an approach can be found in a Steem whitepaper.

-Worth to note that Steem reward mechanism is sybil resistant as votes are quadratic based on principle 1 token in system = 1 vote.
-In order to get a vote one should vest in shares for at least for 1 year.
+Auditing and curation is based on Steem reward mechanism.
+It is sybil resistant approach as votes are quadratic based on principle 1 token in system = 1 vote.
+In order to vote one should vest in shares for at least for 20 weeks.
 That solve a problem entirely because those who have a right to vote are strongly incentivized in a growth of his wealth.
+In order to prevent abuse of auditing and curation voting power decay implemented exactly as in Steem.

 ## Possible Applications